-Found on the third floor of the manor house the Winesap Suite is an elegant luxury suite features a huge sitting area with a espresso leather sofa and platinum chevron fabric chairs, King bed, private small refrigerator/freezer, 1912 Sky light and runs 46 feet long.
+Found on the third floor of the manor house the Winesap Suite is an elegant luxury suite features a huge sitting area with a espresso leather sofa and platinum chevron fabric chairs, King bed, private small refrigerator/freezer, and 1912 Sky light.
 It originally was the maid’s quarters.
-A separate en-suite bath with a deep two-person tub, dressing table with lighted make-up mirror, double sinks and separate shower.
+A separate en-suite bath has a deep two-person tub, dressing table with lighted make-up mirror, double sinks and separate shower.
 It affords you private intimacy, yet you remain within the manor house with functional art Tudor heater and air conditioning and all the standard amenities offered at Applewood Manor Inn.

 Facts About Winesap Apples